Pieter-Uys/-django-vuetify-template-/README.md

 This template is a minimal example for an application using VueJs and Django (RestFramework).

-It's setup to have a clear separation: use Vue, Yarn, and Webpack to handle all frontend logic and asset bundling, and use Django and RestFramework to manage a Data Models, Web API, and serve static files.
+It's setup to have a clear separation: use Vue, NPM, and Webpack to handle all frontend logic and asset bundling, and use Django and RestFramework to manage a Data Models, Web API, and serve static files.

 While it's possible to add endpoints to serve django-rendered html responses, the intention is to use Django primarily for the backend, and have view rendering and routing and handled by Vue + Vue Router as a Single Page Application (SPA).